cursed-halo/cuts_pay/README.md

 # The CUTS Project - **Under Construction**
-## Cashless Universal TOken System
+## Cashless Universal TOken System :D

 Embrace the cashless lifestyle with the added bonus of offline transactions through a safe and secure NFC based payment system.